Influenza and the Flu Vaccine

 There are several vaccines available this season and which one you get depends on your age and health status.
 There is a trivalent vaccine that offers protection against three strains (types) of the Flu virus and a quadrivalent providing protection against four viral strains.
 Both are effective but the latter obviously offers broader coverage.

-There are two egg-free vaccines (Flucelvax and Flublock) for people with egg allergy.
+This year there are two egg-free vaccines (Flucelvax and Flublock) for people with egg allergy.
 Unexpectedly, in addition to being quadrivalent, these vaccines appear to be 10-20% more effective than the traditional egg cultured vaccines.
 In addition to lacking egg protein, they also contain less preservatives and are supplied in pre-filled syringes that do not contain Latex.

 Vaccine experts and the CDC recommend that people over 65 or people in poor general health, receive a quadrivalent vaccine.
 It may be wise to request one of the egg-free vaccines which are quadrivalent and possibly more effective.